abakabir/InstallingOpenstackManually/OstackVM.md

 rabbitmqctl set_permissions openstack ".*" ".*" ".*"
 ```

-d- Install and Configure Memcached on Controller
+4. Install and Configure Memcached on Controller

 Install and Configure Packages: